Moving House in Australia: A Complete Timeline and Checklist product guide

 - Read and record all utility meters at the old property before vacating

-At the New Property
+At the new property

 - Check all items against your inventory as they are unloaded